highfidelity/hifi_tests/tests/utils/autoTester.md

 4. Simple execution of the tests by testers.

 To achieve these objectives, the testing implementation includes the following design decisions:
 1. To the maximum extent possible - snapshots are taken with the secondary camera.
 This enables independent positioning, as well as control of the snapshot image size.
 2. The test coordinate system is defined by the avatar's position (the avatar is rotated to point down the Z axis).
-The avatar's position is defined as the hip position - therefore:  the test position is defined as a point a fixed height below the avatar (i.e. the assumed position of the avatar's feet) and the camera position is a fixed height above the avatar (i.e. the avatar's assumed eye position).
+The avatar's position is defined as the hip position -
+therefore:  the test position is defined as a point a fixed height below the avatar (i.e. the assumed position of the avatar's feet) and the camera position is a fixed height above the avatar (i.e. the avatar's assumed eye position).

 3. In automatic mode, steps are advanced every 2 seconds.
 The test may modify this value during setup.
+4. **"Expected Images"** are created by running the test, and then using the `auto-tester` tool (documented elsewhere).

 A test case consists of initialization code followed by a series of steps.
 In general, the steps are in pairs:
 * Create the image and position the camera